LukaszMossakowski/Medicine_Registration/README.md

-# Medicine_Registration
+# Medicine Registration - register app

+###Python web application prepared to maintain database with functionalities for medical center

+##Table of contents

+*[General info]
+*[Technologies]
+*[Status]

+##General info

+The app was created ass final project after 3 months Python Developer course in Coders Lab IT school.
+The main aim was to sum up skills in Django and many others.

-Web application with functionalities typical for medical center (medical registration) and every similar business.
+Medicine Registration is the web application with functionalities typical for medical center (medical registration) and every similar business.

 The Medicine Registration application allows: